Chapter 37 BWV 155 Mein Gott, wie lang, ach lange?

 The most striking characteristic of this movement is the throbbing pedal bass, the note of d being repeated from the beginning until the twelfth bar.
 Just before it moves, it clashes strongly with an e flat in the vocal line, a representation of the cup of bitter tears (bar 12).
 At the mention of the ′wine of joy′ the upper strings, which until this moment had only reinforced the harmonies on the first and fourth beats of each bar, change to a pulsating figuration supporting the melisma on Freuden (bar 14).
 But the notion of joy, although extrovertly depicted, is illusory since it is clearing missing when personal confidence declines.
 Upper strings and voice intertwine with each other as they literally ′sink′ with their descending pitches (bar 16).

 Thus in less than twenty bars Bach presents us with a picture of relentless and persistent misery, a momentary glimpse of the joy that life presently lacks and a final image of confidence ebbing away to nothing.
-Whether or not his congregations were surprised, they could hardly avoid being carried away by the sheer drama and intensity of these few opening bars.
+Whether or not his congregations were surprised, they could hardly avoid being carried away by the sheer drama and intensity of these few opening bars, not to mention the sheer beauty of the melodic line.

 Dürr (p 193) describes the duet for alto and tenor as ′probably one of the most original that Bach ever wrote′.
 It is a da capo aria but the ritornello theme is not repeated before the reprise; it occurs fully at the beginning, the end and preceding the middle section.

 It is an extraordinary theme and the fact that it is played by the bassoon is not the least of its peculiarities.
 It ranges over almost two octaves and, although it appears to be an independent counterpoint against the continuo line, at times it is an embellishment of it.
-Students who have wrestled with harmonic exercises may be shocked to find a number of reoccurring consecutives between the two parts e.g. g-f in bar 1 and c-b-a in bar 3.
-Clearly they were intentional but they are oddities because of their occasional appearances.
-This is not the sort of consistent heterophony that one finds, for example, in the bass parts of the slow movement of Brandenburg 6.
+Students who have wrestled with harmonic exercises may be shocked to find a number of reoccurring consecutives between the two parts e.g. g-f in bar 1, d and f in bar 2 and c-b-a in bar 3.
+Clearly they were intentional but they are oddities because of their occasional appearances in Bach’s music.
+This should not be confused with the sort of consistent heterophony that one finds, for example, in the bass parts of the slow movement of Brandenburg 6.

 The text pre-empts the theme of Christ′s recitative that will follow—-you must believe, hope and trust in God—–Jesus knows when to help you and He will be there when this cheerless time ends.
 In the first section the two voices are calmly reassuring, moving together in thirds and sixths or reinforcing their message through simple imitation.
 The middle section, from bar 25, deals with two ideas—-Jesus knows the right time (bar 25-31) and —-after this turmoil His heart will be open (bars 33-42).
 The subtle changes in the character of the melodic lines depict each of these notions perfectly, first gently assertive, thence more anguished and finally ripening into acceptance.